 Lead-free machinable metal alloys

-There aren’t many rules around the lead content of metals for general-purpose machining and the alloy numbers are often misleading, as they only put a limit on the maximum amount of a certain element.
-I did some research to find alloys that wouldn’t throw up lead-containing dust when worked on a CNC mill.
+Lead is one of the Materials I will never work with.
+There aren't many rules around the lead content of metals for general-purpose machining and the alloy numbers are often misleading, as they only put a limit on the maximum amount of a certain element.
+I did some research to find alloys that wouldn't throw up lead-containing dust when worked on a CNC mill.

 955 bronze is lead-free and often conforms to California's AB 1953 standard.